Renato J Figueiredo, PhD

 - The IPOP project - IP-over-P2P is an open-source user-centric software virtual network allowing end users to define and create their own virtual private networks (VPNs).

-- The Social VPN project is an example of an application combining social networks and the IPOP virtual networks to allow users to easily create authenticated, private point-to-point networks with their social peers.
+- The PerSoNet project is an example of an application combining social networks and the IPOP virtual networks to allow users to easily create personal virtual networks and authenticated, private point-to-point networks with their social peers.

 - The iDigBio project is the National Resource for Advancing Digitization of Biodiversity Collections (ADBC) funded by the National Science Foundation.

 - The Pacific Rim Application and Grid Middleware Assembly (PRAGMA) is a community of practice comprising individuals and institutions from around the Pacific Rim that actively collaborate with, and enable, small- to medium-sized groups to solve their problems with information technology.

 - The GRAPLEr is an R-based open-source software product of GRAPLE, the GLEON Research and PRAGMA Lake Expedition, which brings the power of distributed computing to the fingertips of lake ecology modelers.